-Where a new development is proposed within areas of flood risk, measures are required to reduce the impact of flooding at both the site and surrounding areas.
+Where new development is proposed within areas of flood risk, measures are required to reduce the impact of flooding at both the site and surrounding areas.
 Such development can include new buildings and extensions to existing properties.

 If a property is at low risk of flooding then steps to improve flood resistance are clearly unnecessary.
-The following list of general questions, which will be raised during the Technical Audit process, can help to assess whether flood protection measures are worth considering for a particular property:
+The following list of general questions, which will be raised during the technical audit process, can help to assess whether flood protection measures are worth considering for a particular property:

-- Has the property or surrounding land and gardens ever flooded in the past? - Have neighbouring properties ever flooded? - Is the property in a flood plain? - Has the property been issued with a flood warning?

-- Is the property close to a surface water drainage ditch or stream that could overflow? - Is the property in a hollow or low-lying area? - Is the property protected by river or coastal defences?
+- i.
+Has the property or surrounding land and gardens ever flooded in the past? - ii.
+Have neighbouring properties ever flooded? - iii.
+Is the property in a flood plain? - iv.
+Has the property been issued with a flood warning? - v.
+Is the property close to a surface water drainage ditch or stream that could overflow? - vi.
+Is the property in a hollow or low-lying area? - vii.
+Is the property protected by river or coastal defences?

-If 'No' is the answer to all of these questions the risk of flooding affecting a property is small and flood resistance measures are unlikely to be necessary.
-Conversely if 'Yes' is the answer to one or more of these questions then implementing flood resistance measures will be a requirement for cover under the policy to be provided.
+If "No" is the answer to all of these questions the risk of flooding affecting a property is small and flood resistance measures are unlikely to be necessary.
+Conversely if "Yes" is the answer to one or more of these questions then implementing will be a requirement for cover under the Premier Guarantee to be provided.

-11.2.7 The Technical Audit
+11.2.7 The Technical audit

-In order to ensure the above is achieved it will be necessary for the plan appraisal process to include an assessment of the potential risk of flooding (by consideration of the questions identified in Chapter 11.2.6).
+In order to ensure the above is achieved it will be necessary for the plan appraisal process to include an assessment of the potential risk of flooding (by consideration of the questions identified in section 11.2.6).
 Should a flood risk be identified on any particular site it will be necessary to include the following information in the audit process:

-- A location plan at an appropriate scale that includes geographical features, street names and identifies all watercourses or other bodies of water in the vicinity; - A plan showing site levels related to ordinance datum, both current and following development; - An assessment of the cause of potential flooding - rivers, tidal, coastal, ground water, surface flow or any combination of these: - A more detailed indication, if appropriate, of flood alleviation measures already in place, detailing their state of maintenance and their performance.
+- i.
+A location plan at an appropriate scale that includes geographical features, street names and identifies all watercourses or other bodies of water in the vicinity. - ii.
+A plan showing site levels related to ordinance datum, both current and following development.

+- iii.
+An assessment of the cause of potential flooding - rivers, tidal, coastal, ground water, surface flow or any combination of these. - iv.
+A more detailed indication, if appropriate, of flood alleviation measures already in place, of their state of maintenance and their performance.